comfy-nodes/ComfyUI_SageUtils/README.md

-If you are reading this, feel free to open an issue, as I should update this before changing this from private to public.

 This is the Sage Utils set of custom nodes.
-Basically just where I'm going to be sticking all the nodes that I create for the moment.

-I intend to make some nodes to help with managing metadata, first of all, as I'mn not really happy with the existing ones I've found.
-I'd also like to have some nodes for working with Civitai, and possibly image websites apis.
+Everyone seems to be making their own suites of nodes, and I decided I'd go ahead and make one myself, for any nodes I feel would be helpful.

+I've started with a bunch of metadata nodes.
+There are several other node sets out there for adding metadata for interoperability with Civitai, but I wasn't happy with them and decided to try spinning my own, though I definitely looked at ImageSaver and other places.

+Anything dealing with Lora Stacks is intended to be interoperable with other custom nodes that use those, though I'm also spinning my own versions of a few nodes so that you don't need to use other sets nodes with mine.